 History of Pio Clementino

-The Apoxyomenos Room
+9. The Apoxyomenos Room

-According to the Vatican Official Archives, “The statue is a Roman copy from around 50 AD of an original greek bronze sculpture by the great Lysippus from around 320 BC.
-Of particular note is the motion of his foot in the air and also the extension of the arm which creates space and gives depth to the sculpture”.
+According to the Vatican Official Archives, “The statue is a Roman copy from around A.D.
+50 of an original Greek bronze sculpture by the great Lysippus from around 320 B.C.
+Of particular note is the motion of his foot in the air and also the extension of the arm which creates space and gives depth to the sculpture.”

-The Octagon Yard: the Apollo del Belvedere
+8. The Octagon Yard: the Apollo del Belvedere

-“The Apollo Belvedere” arrived in the Vatican in 1508 because it was owned by Pope Julius II whose property it was even before he was even pope.
-Therefore, like many popes before him, he brought all his artwork with him into his new home, the Vatican upon ascending the purple.
-The sun god Apollo has just let go of an arrow and is watching where it lands.
+The Apollo Belvedere arrived at the Vatican in 1508.
+It was owned by Pope Julius II before he was even pope.
+Like many popes before him, he brought all his artwork with him into his new home, the Vatican, upon ascending to the purple.
+In the statue, the sun god Apollo has just let go of an arrow and is watching where it will land.

-Of all the works of antiquity that have escaped destruction, the statue of Apollo represents the highest ideal of artJohann Joachim Winckelmann- 18th century Art Historian
+Of all the works of antiquity that have escaped destruction, the statue of Apollo represents the highest ideal of art.Johann Joachim Winckelmann, 18th-Century Art Historian